Every single day, the competition for your eCommerce store increases. More and more online shops pop up selling similar or the same products.

 This allows us to see whether there is potential we could increase our prices.
 If your competitors are all charging significantly more, you can experiment with increasing your own pricing too to see how the market responds.

-If you do decide to monitor your competitors’ pricing, using an online price comparison tool is the most efficient way to do it.
+If you do decide to monitor your competitors’ pricing, using an pricing software is the most efficient way to do it.

 Without a competitor tool, your best option is to manually search for your competitors and keep track of what their prices are.